odai-dev/UniPortal/replit.md

 This is a complete University Student Portal built with PHP 8.4, PDO, and PostgreSQL.
 The application provides a secure authentication system with user registration, login functionality, role-based dashboards, course management, grade tracking, and a hidden tech store page.
 The system emphasizes security best practices including password hashing, prepared statements, input validation, and CAPTCHA protection.

 **Current Status**: ✅ Fully configured and running in Replit environment with PostgreSQL database integration.
-Setup completed on September 30, 2025.
+Fresh GitHub clone setup completed on September 30, 2025.

 ## User Preferences